-Dr. Orsini is a full-time neonatologist and expert in compassionate communication in medicine.
+Dr. Orsini is a full-time board-certified neonatologist and expert in compassionate communication in medicine.
 He is currently the Vice-Chairman of Neonatology at Winnie Palmer Hospital in Orlando, FL.
 He also serves as the President of BBN, the organization he founded in 2012 that offers training services to educate professionals in the art and science of compassionate communication.
 Founding BBN was the culmination of his lifelong passion and over 20 years of research and development.
-The resulting program, Breaking Bad News, utilizes the best techniques on how to discuss tragic news with patients and families in the most effective and compassionate manner.
-His proven methods are now being used successfully to help professionals navigate through difficult conversations and improve patient and customer experience.
+The resulting philosophy, now known as The Orsini Way utilizes proven techniques on how to communicate with patients and families in the most effective and compassionate manner.
+His methods are used by thousands of healthcare professionals to successfully help professionals build relationships with patients, navigate through difficult conversations and significantly improve the overall patient and customer experience.

 Director of Programming